Skip to main content

 • www.havenvetservices.ca

-• Emilia Wong-Gordon
+• Dr. Emilia Wong Gordon

 Dr. Emilia Wong Gordon received her Doctor of Veterinary Medicine from the University of California, Davis in 2005 and obtained specialty board certification in Shelter Medicine Practice through the American Board of Veterinary Practitioners in 2020.
 In 2022, she opened a practice providing mobile and consulting services to animal shelters, rescues, and organizations working to increase access to veterinary care.
 Her practice operates according to the belief that cross-sector collaboration with a One Health emphasis is essential to the shared goals of the animal welfare, veterinary, and human health professions.